 Which one of the following is the most likely source of the passage?

-Which of the following is an appropriate title for this piece?
 The author would most likely agree with which one of the following statements?

 Which one of the following sentences would the author be most likely to use to complete the last paragraph of the passage?